Plaza de César Chávez

 The Plaza de César Chávez is an urban plaza and park in Downtown San Jose, California.
-The plaza's origins date to 1797 as the plaza mayor of the Spanish Pueblo de San José de Guadalupe, making it the oldest public space in Northern California.
+The plaza was originally laid out by Spanish authorities in 1797, to serve as the plaza mayor of the Pueblo de San José de Guadalupe, making it the oldest public space in Northern California.
 The plaza was rededicated after Californian civil rights activist César Chávez in 1993.

 The Plaza de César Chávez is one of San Jose's primary civic spaces and the historic center of Downtown San Jose.
 It is bounded by numerous San Jose institutions and landmarks, including The Tech Museum of Innovation, the San Jose Museum of Art, City National Civic, San Jose State University, and Circle of Palms Plaza.
 The plaza hosts numerous notable events, including the San Jose Jazz Festival, Music in the Park and Christmas in the Park.

 History

-The Plaza was established when San Jose moved from its original location on the bank of the Guadalupe River to the current downtown location in 1797 and has been in use ever since, making it the oldest public open space in California.
+The Plaza was established when San Jose moved from its original location on the bank of the Guadalupe River to the current downtown location in 1797 and has been in use ever since, making it the oldest public open space in Northern California.

 The present-day park was the site of California's capitol from 1849 to 1851, a period during which the California Republic gained American statehood; hence, the site contained California's first state capitol.
 From 1889 to 1958, San Jose's city hall occupied the center of the park before the local government moved it northward to North First and Mission Streets.
 Today, San Jose City Hall is located nearby on Santa Clara Street.

-The Fairmont San Jose's main tower was built in 1997, while its annex tower was completed in 2002.
+The Fairmont San Jose's main tower was built in 1987, while its annex tower was completed in 2002.

+In March 2026, Chavez's name was removed from a commemorative plaque in the park in response to recent sexual abuse allegations made against the plaza's namesake.